The Art of Stress-Free Productivity

 #2: Clarify – Process what it means.

-Once you have everything collected in your inbox (or inboxes), only then can you begin to process everything and make decisions about what to do with all those inputs.
-This is actually the easy part, as once you have everything captured and you have a plan in place for processing all those pieces of information it only takes a few seconds to decide where they belong in your trusted system.
-We’ll break down the GTD decision tree in a little bit and show you the exact process for identifying everything and putting things in the appropriate containers so you always know exactly where everything is when you need it, but for now just know that you have to do this regularly – you can’t just let your inboxes pile up.
-If you let your inboxes pile up, it gets harder and harder to motivate yourself to process them.
+Once you have everything collected in your inbox (or inboxes), then you can begin to process everything and make decisions about what to do with all those inputs.
+GTD follows a simple workflow to guide you in the decision-making process.
+The GTD decision tree illustrates how to organize every input into its proper place in your trusted system.
+We’ll break down the GTD decision tree in a little bit and show you the exact process for identifying everything and putting things in the appropriate containers so you always know exactly where everything is when you need it.

 #3: Organize – Put it where it belongs.

-This is also where the idea of contexts come into play.
+This is also where the idea of contexts comes into play.
 A context is basically just a tool, thing, place, or person you need to get something done.
 For example, a list of phone calls you have to make would be grouped under the “phone” context, or a list of grocery items under the “grocery store” context.
 If it’s something you need to discuss with someone on your team, you might have a context for that person or an “office” context for tasks that can only be completed when you get to the office.
 If you really want to get fancy, you could even have contexts based on energy levels.
 You could have a low-energy context with “easy wins”, of a high-energy context for when you’re really motivated to be productive.
-If you want more information on contexts, we discussed it in depth in Episode 4 of The Productivity Show.

 #4: Reflect – Review frequently.